-The Company utilizes forward contracts and average rate options to mitigate the impact of currency fluctuations on monetary assets and liabilities denominated in currencies other than the applicable functional currency as well as on forecasted transactions denominated in currencies other than the applicable functional currency.
-These are considered derivative instruments and are recorded as either assets or liabilities which are measured at fair value using models based on observable market inputs such as spot and forward rates and are classified as Level 2 on the valuation hierarchy.
+The Company utilizes forward contracts and average rate options to mitigate the impact of currency fluctuations on monetary assets and liabilities denominated in currencies other than the applicable functional currency as well as on forecasted transactions denominated in currencies other than the applicable functional currency as well as erecorded as either assets or liabilities which are measured at fair value using models based on observable market inputs such as spot and forward rates and are classified as Level 2 on the valuation hierarchy.
 For instruments that are designated and qualify as cash flow hedges, the unrealized gains or losses are reported as a component of other comprehensive income ("OCI") and are reclassified from accumulated other comprehensive income ("AOCI") into earnings on the consolidated statement of operations when the hedged transaction affects earnings.
-As of March 31, 2012, the expected net impact of existing gains or losses to be reclassified from AOCI into earnings in the next twelve months is not material.
+As of March 30, 2013, the Company had no derivatives.

-Notional amounts of the derivative financial instruments qualifying and designated as hedges were \$1,401 at March 31, 2012 and \$850 at April 2, 2011.
-These financial instruments have maturities that extend to October 2012.
-Unrealized losses (gains) related to derivative financial instruments were \$12 and \$(13) at March 31, 2012 and April 2, 2011, respectively.
+Notional amounts of the derivative financial instruments qualifying and designated as hedges were \$0 at March 30, 2013 and \$1,401 at March 31, 2012.
+Unrealized losses (gains) related to derivative financial instruments were \$14 and \$12 at March 30, 2013 and March 31, 2012, respectively.